corespring/mongo-migrator/README.md

 Resynchs the contents in the db or local filesystem to be inline with the contents from the other source.

+## Mongo URIs and Replica sets

+If you need to work with a replica set dbs use the following format as the uri:

+    my-replica-set|mongodb://server-one:111,server-two:2222/db

+    aka

+    replica_set|mongo_uri

 ## Script format
 The migrator uses a simple convention for running up and down portions of the script.
 You just need to define a function named 'up' or 'down' that takes no parameters.